emanu960/py_econometrics/README.md

 kidsge6    -0.0345768   0.0283234    -1.22079        0.22  -0.0900906    0.020937
 cons        0.875164    0.120301      7.27478        0      0.639374     1.11095
 ---------------------------------------------------------------

 ```

+###### Warning

+**The method used to find betas is the OLS estimation.
+This means that you will need your model to satsify different assumptions and one of them is the full rank.
+This means that if you want X'X to be invertible, X must be full rank.**

 *******************************************
 THIS IS NOT THE FINAL PROJECT.
 I WILL ADD STEP BY STEP ALL THE FUNCTIONS THAT YOU NEED FORO YOUR ECONOMETRIC WORK.